Schedule E – M.A.D.E. E.A.S.Y.

 = Cost Basis

 Selling your rental requires a few more forms (surprise, surprise).
-To start, use Form 4797 to report your gain or loss on the rental when sold.
-Unless you have a clear understanding of the tax rules or have the patience to read this, I recommend seeking help on this one.
+Unless you have a clear understanding of the tax rules or have the patience to read this, seek help on this one.

-You MUST check on the property regularly!
+You MUST check on your property regularly.
 You can deduct necessary auto and travel expenses and 50% of meals for a single taxpayer to travel to the property.
 Not to mention, your management company will more likely stay on their game if they never know when you’ll be dropping by the house.
-Asking for dated pictures is another great way to check on the condition of the home between visits.
+Asking for dated pictures and asking your neighbors are also great ways to check on the condition of the home between visits.
 Never leave the success of your rental property up to someone else!